Atlantic slave trade: Netherlands

 At a UN conference on the Atlantic slave trade in 2001, the Dutch Minister for Urban Policy and Integration of Ethnic Minorities Roger van Boxtel said that the Netherlands "recognizes the grave injustices of the past."
 On 1 July 2013, at the 150th anniversary of the abolition of slavery in the Dutch West Indies, the Dutch government expressed "deep regret and remorse" for the involvement of the Netherlands in the Atlantic slave trade.
-Prime Minister of the Netherlands Mark Rutte apologized for the Netherlands' role in the history of slavery on 19 December 2022.
-The municipal government of Amsterdam, which co-owned the colony of Surinam, and De Nederlandsche Bank, which was involved in slavery between 1814 and 1863, had already apologized for their involvement on 1 July 2021 and 1 July 2022, respectively.
+The municipal government of Amsterdam, which co-owned the colony of Surinam, and De Nederlandsche Bank, which was involved in slavery between 1814 and 1863, apologized for their involvement on 1 July 2021 and 1 July 2022, respectively.

+A formal apology on behalf of the Dutch government was issued by Prime Minister Mark Rutte in 2022 following a review by an advisory committee.
+Government ministers were sent to seven former colonies to reiterate the Dutch state's formal apology.
+Some activists continued to call for Willem-Alexander of the Netherlands to issue an apology.

 Nigeria

-In 2009, the Civil Rights Congress of Nigeria has written an open letter to all African chieftains who participated in trade calling for an apology for their role in the Atlantic slave trade: "We cannot continue to blame the white men, as Africans, particularly the traditional rulers, are not blameless.
+In 2009, the Civil Rights Congress of Nigeria wrote an open letter to all African chieftains who participated in trade calling for an apology for their role in the Atlantic slave trade: "We cannot continue to blame the white men, as Africans, particularly the traditional rulers, are not blameless.
 In view of the fact that the Americans and Europe have accepted the cruelty of their roles and have forcefully apologized, it would be logical, reasonable and humbling if African traditional rulers ... [can] accept blame and formally apologize to the descendants of the victims of their collaborative and exploitative slave trade."

 United Kingdom

-On 9 December 1999, Liverpool City Council passed a formal motion apologising for the city's part in the slave trade.
+In December 1999, Liverpool City Council passed a formal motion apologising for the city's part in the slave trade.
 It was unanimously agreed that Liverpool acknowledges its responsibility for its involvement in three centuries of the slave trade.
-The City Council has made an unreserved apology for Liverpool's involvement and the continual effect of slavery on Liverpool's black communities.
+The city council has made an unreserved apology for Liverpool's involvement and the continual effect of slavery on Liverpool's black communities.

-On 27 November 2006, British Prime Minister Tony Blair made a partial apology for Britain's role in the African slavery trade.
+In November 2006, British Prime Minister Tony Blair made a partial apology for Britain's role in the African slavery trade.
 However African rights activists denounced it as "empty rhetoric" that failed to address the issue properly.
 They feel his apology stopped shy to prevent any legal retort.
 Blair again apologized on 14 March 2007.

-On 24 August 2007, Ken Livingstone (Mayor of London) apologized publicly for London's role in the slave trade.
+In August 2007, Ken Livingstone (Mayor of London) apologized publicly for London's role in the slave trade.
 "You can look across there to see the institutions that still have the benefit of the wealth they created from slavery," he said, pointing towards the financial district, before breaking down in tears.
 He said that London was still tainted by the horrors of slavery.
 Jesse Jackson praised Mayor Livingstone and added that reparations should be made.

+In 2020, the Bank of England apologized for the role of directors in the Atlantic slave trade and pledged to remove pictures and statues of the 25 bank leaders who owned or traded in slavery.